Bruxner Highway

-Bruxner Highway, and its former western alignment as Bruxner Way, are a 420 km state highway and rural road respectively, located in New South Wales, Australia.
+The Bruxner Highway, and its former western alignment, now called Bruxner Way, are a 420 km state highway and rural road respectively, located in New South Wales, Australia.
 The route forms an east–west link across the Northern Tablelands in northern New South Wales, close to the border with Queensland, to the Northern Rivers coast.
 It was named after Michael Bruxner, NSW Minister for Transport from 1932 to 1941.

 Route

 Bruxner Way commences at the intersection with Newell Highway in Boggabilla and heads in a south-easterly direction, tracking close to the southern bank of the Macintyre River until it reaches Yetman, then heads east where it reaches the turn-off to Texas (just across the border in Queensland), then continues in an easterly direction, tracking close to the southern bank of the Dumaresq River and Tenterfield Creek until it eventually terminates at an intersection with New England Highway just north of Tenterfield.
-Bruxner Highway commences at the intersection with Newell Highway in central Tenterfield and continues in an easterly direction through Tabulam until it reaches Casino, where it meets Summerland Way.
+The Bruxner Highway commences at the intersection with Newell Highway in central Tenterfield and continues in an easterly direction through Tabulam until it reaches Casino, where it meets Summerland Way.
 The highway continues east through Lismore and Alstonville until eventually terminating at an interchange with Pacific Highway in West Ballina.

-The speed limits along Bruxner Highway are mostly 100 km/h with 80 km/h on windy sections and 50 km/h in urban areas.
+The speed limit along the Bruxner Highway is mostly 100 km/h, with 80 km/h limits on winding sections and 50 km/h limits in urban areas.
 The speed limit is 60 km/h through the Lismore urban area with a high volume of traffic.
 There is a speed camera in the 80 km/h section near the Lismore City and Ballina Shire boundary.